-Membership Eligibility Service Retirees: Retired with at least 10 years of services (including deferred vested members who terminate employment and receive a retir ement benefit from ACERA).
-Disabled Retirees: A minimum of 10 year ars of service required for non-duty disability.
-There is no minimum service requirement for duty dis ability.
-Benefit Eligibility 1 Monthly Medical Allowance · Service Retirees: For retirees, a Maximum m Monthly Medical Allowance of \$596.73 per month is hrough December 31, 2022.
-For the period January 1, 2023 through December 31, 2023 the maximum n allowance will increase to \$616.12 per month.
-For those purchasing insurance through the Individual Medicare Exchange, the Monthly Medical Allowance was \$457.13 and \$471.99 per month for 2022 2 and 2023, respectively.
+Membership Eligibility Service Retirees: Retired with at least 10 years of services (including deferred vested members who terminate employment and receive a retirement benefit from ACERA).
+Disabled Retirees: A minimum of 10 years of service required for non-duty disability.
+There is no minimum service requirement for duty disability.
+Benefit Eligibility 1 Monthly Medical Allowance • • • • Service Retirees: For retirees, a Maximum Monthly Medical Allowance of \$596.73 per month provided, effective January 1, 2022 and through December 31, 2022.
+For the period January through December 31, 2023 the maximum allowance will increase to \$616.12 per month.
+For those al Medicare Exchange, the Monthly Medical Allowance was and 2023, respectively.
 These Allowances are subject to the following subsidy schedule: , 1 Completed Years of Service Percentage Subsidized 10-14 50% 15-19 75% 20+ 100% Disabled Retirees: Non-duty retirees receive the same Monthly Medical Allowance as services retirees.
 Duty disabled retirees receive the same Monthly Medical Allowance as those services retirees with 20 or more years of service.
 2 Medical Benefit Reimbursement Plan: The SRBR reimburses the full Medicare Part B premium to qualified retired members.
 To qualify for reimbursement, a retiree must - Have at least 10 years of ACERA service, - Be eligible for Monthly Medical Allowance, - Provide proof of enrollment in Medical Part B 3 Dental and Vision Plans: The SRBR provides dental and vision benefits for retirees only.
-The maximum combined dental a vision premiums will be \$48.12 in 2022 and \$55.87 in 2023.
+The maximum combined dental and vision premiums will be \$48.12 in 2022 and \$55.87 in 2023.
 The eligibility for these premiums is as follows: Service Retirees: Retired with at least 10 years of service.
 Disabled Retirees: For non-duty disabled retirees, 10 years of service is required.
-For grandfat non-duty disabled retirees (with effective retirement dates on or before January 31, 2014), there is no minimum service requirement.
-For duty of lisabled retirees, there is no minimum service requirement.
+For grandfathered non-duty disabled retirees (with effective r etirement dates on or before January 31, 2014), there is no sabled retirees, there is no minimum service requirement.